 Okayama Castle 岡山城

-Crow Castle—where you can dress like a noble, attend workshops in Bizen pottery, and see the sights
+Crow Castle—where you can dress like a noble, try your hand at making Bizen pottery, and see the sights

 - Trying on traditional Japanese clothing for a memorable photograph

-- Climbing to the top of the castle to see the skyline of Okayama City
+- Climbing up to the keep to see the skyline of Okayama City

 How to Get There